Senseering/spaicer-translation-sps/README.md

 </p>

 A service provider would like to use this data to build up its own database to improve its translation algorithms, and also give the data producer the opportunity to use its service.
 However, his USP (the translation algorithm) should not to be published.
-The service provider obtains the authorization to the different texts of the data producer ( Company Y)**2** via the catalog.
+The service provider obtains the authorization to the different texts of the data producer ( Company Y) via the catalog.
 This is only possible because both parties are within the same project (SPAICER).

 <p align="center" >
   <img  href="https://www.senseering.de/" src="assets/workflow/3.png" width="100%">